paulwarren/nzde/dict/W/README.md

-## Waratah

- <i>n.</i> a timber-felling machine

->  On an exposed hillside, a lone Waratah is cutting down the last pine trees for the season. <i>Ibid.</i> 83 School groups regularly visit the forest and watch machinery such as the impressive Waratah tree harvester. <i>Ibid.</i> 84 But the sight of the Waratah munching its way through a line of trees seemed to send the harvesting analogy out the window. <i>(Sep 2001,NZ Geographic,No. 53/79</i>)

 ## waratah

  <i>n.</i> (trademark) a slim iron fencepost whose cross-section comprises three ribs each at 120 degrees to the other (also used as a route marker on high ground).
 [ORIGIN: Aboriginal]